Brett Gallant: Personal life

-His parents are Kathie Gallant and Peter Gallant, Canadian former Mixed champions.
+His parents are Kathie Gallant and Peter Gallant, former Canadian Mixed champions.
 Gallant began curling at age 4.
+In 2008, he graduated from Colonel Gray Senior High School, in Charlottetown, Prince Edward Island.
 He attended Memorial University in St. John's.
 He and his mixed doubles partner, Jocelyn Peterman, married on June 4, 2022.
 They have one child together.
 He graduated from the University of Prince Edward Island in 2018 with a Bachelor's Degree in Business Administration.